nodeontrain/nodeontrain.xyz/tuts/account_activation.md

 ### Account activation mailer method

-With the data modeling complete, we’re now ready to add the code needed to send an account activation email.
-To send email, we’ll use Mailjet
+With the data modeling complete, we're now ready to add the code needed to send an account activation email.
+To send email, we'll use Mailjet

 {% highlight bash %}
 ~/sample_app $ npm install node-mailjet --save